Machine Learning and Control: Foundations, Advances, and Perspectives: Related topics and perspectives.

 We outline related topics, each of which constitutes a subject worthy of investigation, rich in challenging open problems.
 Our topical selection is necessarily limited and reflects themes influenced by our recent work.
 These, together with many others, form a fascinating landscape to be explored with the overarching goal of merging classical methodologies in computational and applied mathematics with those inspired by ML.
 For further details, we refer to \cite{zuazuaober}.

-\begin{itemize} \item \textbf{Time Reversal in Diffusion Models for Generative AI. } The ideas and methods developed in Section \ref{SNN} can also be applied to the time inversion of the heat equation (see \cite{liu2025moments}), building on the idea of reducing its infinite--dimensional, highly irreversible dynamics to a finite--dimensional system that tracks only a finite number of solution moments.
+\begin{itemize} \item \emph{Time Reversal in Diffusion Models for Generative AI. } The ideas and methods developed in Section \ref{SNN} can also be applied to the time inversion of the heat equation (see \cite{liu2025moments}), building on the idea of reducing its infinite-dimensional, highly irreversible dynamics to a finite-dimensional system that tracks only a finite number of solution moments.
 The time inversion of heat processes is also a key ingredient in modern generative AI techniques, a fascinating connection that we briefly highlight here.

-The classical Li--Yau inequality (\cite{liyau}) for positive solutions \(u \ge 0\) of the \(d\)--dimensional heat equation,
+The classical Li--Yau inequality (\cite{liyau}) for positive solutions \(u \ge 0\) of the \(d\)-dimensional heat equation,

 ensures that

 Given a dataset \(\{x_i\}_{i=1}^I\) sampled from an unknown distribution, we define the empirical measure and the corresponding parabolic solution

 $G$ being the Gaussian heat kernel in $\mathbb{R}^d$, i.e., $G(x, t)= (4\pi t)^{-d/2}\exp(-|x|^2/4t)$, which diffuses the information of the initial empirical measure throughout \(\mathbb{R}^d \times [0,\infty)\).